unraid/docs/docs/unraid-os/system-administration/secure-your-server/security-fundamentals.md

 ### Assign user permissions carefully

 - Assign users to shares using Read-only or Read/Write access as required.
-- Avoid using the root account for everyday access; create dedicated share users.
+- The root account is for system administration and can't access network shares.
+Create dedicated user accounts for network share access.
 - Regularly review user permissions and remove unused accounts.

 ### Restrict share access to private or read-only